MatthewFilipovich/torchoptics/docs/source/index.rst

 TorchOptics Documentation
 ==========================

-TorchOptics is an open-source Python library for differentiable wave optics simulations with PyTorch.
+TorchOptics is a differentiable wave optics simulation library built on PyTorch.

 Key Features
 ------------